This is a repost and update of a post from last year. Unsurprisingly, Romans is just as relevant at the end of 2018 as in 2017.

-For the last two months, I’ve been working on memorizing the book of Romans.
-It’s become the lens through which I look at the world.
-So here at the end of 2017, this is what Romans tells me will happen next year.
+A major life milestone for me in 2018 was memorizing the book of Romans.
+Thanks to soaking in its text for months on end, Romans has become the lens through which I look at the world.
+So here at the end of 2018, this is what Romans tells me will happen next year.
 Some of these predictions are rosy, some of them aren’t, but all of them flow from the massive realities of the book of Romans:

 The wrath of God will continue being poured out on this nation.

-2017 has been a rocky year, to say the least.
+2018 has been a rocky year, to say the least, and things only seem to be getting worse.
 We might be tempted to throw our hands up in the air and wonder where God is in all the chaos.
 But Romans challenges us with a difficult answer: God is in the chaos, and not in a good way.
 The upheaval, the embrace of evil, the love of many growing cold, the falsehood ascendant in our politics and our churches, is the wrath of God.
 It’s not just a reason for God’s judgment, it is God’s judgment.
 In response to our evil exchange of God’s glory and truth for the fake news of our preferred idols, God’s judgment is to give us what we want.
 “Since they did not see fit to acknowledge God, God gave them up to a debased mind, to do what ought not to be done.”
 (1:28) Tremble when you turn on the news.
 This is us getting what we deserve.
-And it will continue in 2018.
+And it will continue in 2019.

 I will have undeserved access to grace.